Please wait while the formulary information is being retrieved.

 Management or Monitoring Precaution

-The pharmacokinetic profile of varenicline in healthy male and female smokers (65-75 years of age) who received 1 mg of the drug once or twice daily for 7 consecutive days was similar to that of younger individuals in one study.
-No substantial differences in safety and efficacy were observed relative to younger adults in this study, and other reported clinical experience has not identified differences in responses between geriatric patients and younger patients; however, increased sensitivity cannot be ruled out.
+In a combined single- and multiple-dose study of 16 healthy male and female smokers (65-75 years of age) who received varenicline 1 mg once or twice daily for 7 consecutive days, the pharmacokinetic profile was similar to that observed in younger adults.
+No differences in safety or effectiveness were observed between elderly and younger patients, and other clinical experience has not identified differences in response; however, increased sensitivity in some older patients cannot be ruled out.
 Varenicline is substantially excreted by the kidneys.
 Because geriatric patients are more likely to have decreased renal function, dosage should be selected cautiously; it may be useful to monitor renal function in such patients.

 The following prioritized warning is available for CHANTIX STARTING MONTH BOX (varenicline tartrate):